• Facebook

 You might get prompted with a dialog box upon these changes, asking whether to reload or overwrite the cache config file.

-• The server node is removed from the Server Nodes List.
+• The server node is removed from the Server Nodes list.

-The Remove Node tool enables the user to remove a particular node from the existing cache on a server or a specified node from the provided clustered cache.
+• The Remove Node cmdlet enables the user to remove a particular node from the existing cache on a server or a specified node from the provided clustered cache.
+The following command removes node 20.200.20.39 from demoCache.

 Remove-Node -CacheName demoCache -Server 20.200.20.39